 - 1 cup full-fat coconut milk

 - Preheat the oven to 400 degrees.

-- Toss the butternut squash cubes in a bowl with the 4 tbsp of oil and season with salt and pepper.
+- Toss the butternut squash cubes in a bowl with 4 tablespoons of oil and season with salt and pepper.

 - Spread the squash cubes evenly on a lightly greased cookie sheet to roast in the oven for 25-30 minutes (rotating the pan halfway through).
-The squash is done when its brown and is soft all the way through.
+The squash is done when it's caramelized and soft all the way through.

-- Add the final 2 tbsp oil, onion and garlic; cook until soft (about another 5 minutes), stirring often.
+- Add the remaining 2 tablespoons oil, onion and garlic; cook until soft (about another 5 minutes), stirring often.